 Speculative Fiction

-SoulMate was also nominated for the 2025 Pushcart Prize.
-It began, oddly enough, with Michael Safi’s Black Box episode “Repocalypse Now,” whose unsettling dive into AI lovers and risk-free intimacy lodged itself in my mind.
+SoulMate was nominated for the 2025 Pushcart Prize and began with Michael Safi’s Black Box episode “Repocalypse Now,” whose unsettling dive into AI lovers and risk-free intimacy lodged itself in my mind.
 From there, I fell into a warren of digital yearning, outsourced emotions, and the strange new terrain where even a minor algorithmic tweak can redirect desire, recode intimacy, or quietly rewrite the terms of a relationship.

 SoulMate blends tech-fable with psychological realism; a story about longing, digital intimacy, and the quiet ease with which we surrender ourselves to the machines that promise never to abandon us.